VoidOne-App/VoidOne/README.md

 VoidOne does not currently guarantee:

-a specific RAM ceiling
+A specific RAM ceiling

-a fixed startup time
+A fixed startup time

-a fixed frame rate
+A fixed frame rate

-universal hardware performance
+Universal hardware performance

 The engineering goal is simple:

-Native architecture should provide a strong foundation for measurable performance, not an excuse for unsupported marketing numbers.
+> Native architecture should provide a strong foundation for measurable performance, not an excuse for unsupported marketing numbers.

 ---